rmsk2/rustpwman/README.md

 ### Quit and print

 Selecting this entry ends the program and prints the value of the currently selected entry to the CLI window after the TUI has been closed.
-About the reasoning behind this idea have a look at the section [A note about the lack of the clipboard](#a-note-about-the-lack-of-the-clipboard).
+About the reasoning behind this idea have a look at the section [A note about using the clipboard](#a-note-about-using-the-clipboard).

 ### Quit